Quaternionic Pole Placement via Companion Forms and the Ackermann Formula: Companion Form and Companion Polynomial

-by \eqref{Eq0krylpy2}.
-Thus every column of $a(A_c)\mathcal{K}$ is zero, i.e. $a(A_c)\mathcal{K}=0.$ Since $\mathcal{K}$ is invertible, $a(A_c)=0$, which is the claim. \end{proof} \begin{Rem} This \emph{is not} the (generally false) \emph{quaternionic Cayley–Hamilton theorem;} it is a one-sided polynomial identity tied to the companion’s shift structure. \end{Rem} The right spectrum of the companion matrix consists of similarity classes formed by the right zeros of the companion polynomial. \begin{The} [\emph{Right zeros form the right spectrum of $A_c$}] Let $(A_c,B_c)$ be in the quaternionic companion form \eqref{Eq0AcBcI} and
+by \eqref{Eq0rowrec}.
+Hence every row \(r_j\), \(j=0,\dots,n-1\), annihilates \(a(A_c)_{\err}\).
+Since \(r_0,\dots,r_{n-1}\) are the rows of the identity matrix, this implies \(a(A_c)_{\err}=0\). \end{proof} \begin{Rem} This \emph{is not} the (generally false) \emph{quaternionic Cayley–Hamilton theorem;} it is a one-sided polynomial identity tied to the companion’s shift structure. \end{Rem} The right spectrum of the companion matrix is the set of similarity classes determined by the right zeros of the companion polynomial. \begin{The} [\emph{Right zeros form the right spectrum of $A_c$}] Let $(A_c,B_c)$ be in the quaternionic companion form \eqref{Eq0AcBcI} and